 If you need thick, tall, lush coverage and you want an instant living privacy fence, consider artificial hedges.
 In fact, artificial boxwood is catching on as the perfect solution if you don’t have the time to cultivate tall hedges.
 Below we see artificial boxwood that looks like a dense evergreen, from Planters Unlimited via Dwell on Design:

 Another reason to go artificial: maintaining perfectly sculpted hedges takes time and money.
 These artificial boxwood hedges from Hooks & Lattice don’t require the maintenance of their live counterparts!
 Plus, they’re crafted from high-quality polyurethane with UV protection and hand-assembled.
+If you want an easy option, you can pick up these 12×12 inch artificial boxwood tiles and simply attach them to a wooden base!

 The dark green boxwood can be bolted to planters (also from Hooks & Lattice) for a clean, modern look.
 If you choose to go faux, do your research!
 Be sure you understand how much life you’ll get out of your investment.
 Be prepared for it to eventually begin to weather and fade.